RxLaboratory/Duik/src-docs/docs/guide/animation/tools/interpolator.md

     Continue *extrapolation after a* linear *interpolation.*
     ![](../../../img/ae/interp-logistic-exrap-continue.png)
     Continue *extrapolation before and after a* logistic *interpolation.*
-- **Offset**: the motion is repeaded, the values being added to the last known value.
+- **Offset**: the motion is repeated, the values being added to the last known value.
     ![](../../../img/ae/extrap-offset.png)
     Offset *extrapolation.*
 - **Cycle**: the motion is repeated.